 At other times women run into people who will mindlessly delegate the meeting notes, or the administrative tasks to them, because…there is no good reason.

-Minorities within technology have the wind in their face and push through.
+Minorities within technology often have the wind in their face and push through.
 I was horrified to overhear a white man at an event start talking with an inner city accent to an African American man about how he was going to go “all ghetto” on some technology and make it work, presumably, by not taking digital prisoners.
 The African American man politely acknowledged the awesomeness of this endeavor and quickly exited the conversation.
 I thought to myself, how many of these types of conversations does this person have to endure in places like this?

 If you’re a white heterosexual male in technology, the wind is at your back.
 You may not notice it, but it is.